 Saddle Shoe History: 1900s-1920s

 1922 white canvas with black leather saddle strap and heel back stay.
 Notice the square toes too.
+For women or men.

-My usual fashion history sleuthing came up empty as to the origins of the saddle shoe design.
-What we do know is that it was initially a sport shoe designed for men.
-Golfers, in particular, picked up on the two tone color scheme and incorporated it with their uniforms starting around 1910 and lasting well beyond the ’20s and ’30s.
 Men quickly diversified the two tone combination into wingtips Oxfords and loafers.
 They replaced the simple saddle pattern with a swirl of two tone colors.
-Concerned about dirty shoes, they also replaced white with an off white color.
+Concerned about dirty shoes, they also replaced white with an off white eggshell color.

 Women, however, enjoyed the simplicity of the saddle design and embraced it much more than men.
 As with all things sporty in the 1920s, women were quick to take the men’s saddle shoe and wear it for themselves.
 They liked the pure white contrast with black leather saddle.
 Pure white soles were a must too.
 They required frequent cleaning and whitening of the white canvas material.

 Heels remained very low to keep with the ease of walking, running, or hiking.
 Girls often wore them in gymnasium classes.
 The majority of clothing catalogs at the time targeted saddle shoes to women and girls equally.
-A morelady like Cuban heel was added to some women’s Oxfords to marry the common walking shoe with the casualness of the sporty saddle pattern.
-They were worn with sporty knits, house dresses, and men’s style knickers in the 1920’s.

 1922 Saddle Oxfords with Cuban heel, canvas body, rubber saddle, black laces.